hypo69/hypo/pytest/gemini - set 3/en/src/webdriver/firefox/extentions/try_path_1.3.5/background/try_xpath_background.rst

 * **More Comprehensive `browser` Mocking:**  The `MockBrowser` needs more robust mocking to correctly simulate asynchronous operations, error handling, and responses.
 The examples show placeholder functions.
 You need to implement the actual logic for the mock functions according to how your browser API works.

 * **Error Handling:** The original JavaScript has error handling (`fu.onError`).
 Your tests should also include tests to verify that the error handling logic works as expected when errors are raised.
-The example now includes a test for `test_requestRestorePopupState` to illustrate error catching.
+The example now includes a test for `test_requestRestorePopupState` to illuStarte error catching.

 * **Asynchronous Operations:**  Test cases for asynchronous operations (e.g., `loadDefaultCss`) require careful handling of promises and callbacks using the mock browser functions.